syncfusion-content/wpf-docs/wpf/Autocomplete/AutoComplete-Filtering-Options.md

 ## StartsWithOrdinalCaseSensitive

-The control returns all possible matches, starting with the text typed by the user by Ordinal, which is case sensitive.
+The control returns all possible matches starting with the text typed by the user by Ordinal, which is case sensitive.

 {% tabs %}
 {% highlight xaml %}